Juda Huay Kuch Is Tarha

 Juda Huay Kuch Is Tarah is a Pakistani drama serial produced by Momina Duraid under banner of MD Productions.
 It features Dur-e-Fishan Saleem, Nabeel Zuberi and Hasan Khan in lead roles.
 It aired weekdays (Monday – Friday) on Hum TV at 9pm from 23 August 2021 to 8 October 2021 and completed 31 episodes within two and a half months and was replaced by Duraid's another production, Sila-e-Mohabbat.

 The serial received backlash for portraying the marriage of foster siblings (not siblings in accordance with plotline) as it is unlawful in Islam.

 Plot

 Before her death, Maha's mother wants to meet Asad, her sister's son whom she had brought up.
 Maha's father tries to contact Najeeb (Asad's father), and explains him the situation of Maha's mother who is on deathbed.
 Asad along with his father reaches Karachi and visit his Aunt.
 Najeeb thinks that Khadija has done soany favours on him by bringing up of Asad, thus he decides to return her favours and convinces Asad to merry Maha.
 Consequently, their Nikkah happens......

-Controversy

-Juda Huay Kuch Is Tarhan sparked controversy when a trailer of one of the episodes was released which revealed the plot that Asad and Maha are siblings and they cannot be married.